Alberta Mountain forests: Setting

-This ecoregion covers the grand Rocky Mountains of Alberta including the eastern outliers of the Continental Ranges.
-Located almost entirely in Alberta and taking in the Alberta-British Columbia border from Banff north to Jasper, Alberta and Kakwa Wildlands Park.
-This is an area of glaciers and high mountains covered with a forest of tall trees.
-The highest points are the mountains around the Columbia Icefield the largest ice field in the Rockies.
+This ecoregion covers the Rocky Mountains of Alberta including the eastern outliers of the Continental Ranges.
+Located almost entirely in Alberta and taking in the Alberta–British Columbia border from Banff north to Jasper and Kakwa Wildlands Park, this is an area of glaciers and high mountains covered with a forest of tall trees.
+The highest points are the mountains around the Columbia Icefield, the largest ice field in the Rockies.

-The mountain valleys have a mild climate with warm, dry summers and snowy winters but the high mountain sides have a harsher climate.
-Average summer temperatures are 12 °C going down to -7 °C in winter.
+The mountain valleys have a mild climate with warm, dry summers and snowy winters, but the high mountain sides have a harsher climate.
+Average summer temperatures are 12 °C going down to −7 °C in winter.

 Flora

-Trees include Trembling aspen (Populus tremuloides), Lodgepole Pine (Pinus contorta), Engelmann spruce (Picea engelmannii), White spruce (Picea glauca), Subalpine fir (Abies lasiocarpa) and Rocky Mountain Douglas-fir (Pseudotsuga menziesii var. glauca) as minor component in the central and southern part of the ecoregion.
+Trees include trembling aspen (Populus tremuloides), lodgepole pine (Pinus contorta), Engelmann spruce (Picea engelmannii), white spruce (Picea glauca), subalpine fir (Abies lasiocarpa) and Rocky Mountain Douglas-fir (Pseudotsuga menziesii var. glauca) as minor component in the central and southern part of the ecoregion.